simon-wh/66-Days/User manual/User Manual.md

 ![Statistics 2]()

 ## Managing settings
 The settings page allows for quite and easy changes to aspects of the apps that don't involve habit.
 Here you can change whether you use the light or dark mode colour scheme.
-You can also change when/if you recieve the end of day habit notification.
+You can also change when/if you receive the end of day habit notification.
 This will remind you to check off all your habits before you go to bed.
 When you open the home page after this time, you will be shown a selection of cards which you swipe in order to check off/dismiss any remaining unchecked habits.

 ![Settings page]()
 ![Habit cards]()